Skip to content

 • 30303- Your Bor service will connect your node to other nodes Bor service.

-Starting the Sentry Node
+Starting the sentry node

 Alternatively, you can use a maintained snapshot, which will reduce the sync time to a few hours.
 For detailed instructions, see Snapshot Instructions for Heimdall and Bor.